GRENADA: Lovely Day - David Emmanuel

 “As a song it has all the right ingredients to create that warm glowing feeling that good disco music so wonderfully evokes.”

 Like the majority of Grenadians, most of whom live in a diaspora outside of the country, Emmanuel plied his trade in London in the 1960s and 1970s, working alongside many successful artists such as Sade, Rod Stewart and Billy Ocean.
-Despite the nation’s inherent link to their British colonial past, and even to Britain today with Lewis Hamilton’s Grenadian roots being a great source of pride, it was on Emmanuel’s return that leader Maurice Bishop begun cosying up to the Soviet bloc.
+Despite the nation’s inherent link to their British colonial past, and even to modernday Britain (with Lewis Hamilton’s Grenadian roots being a great source of pride), it was on Emmanuel’s return that leader Maurice Bishop begun cosying up to the Soviet bloc.
 Focus on this almost unspoken about communist past was being distracted by their Cuban counterparts elsewhere in the Caribbean.
 Despite the period of flirtation with the Soviet ideology on a cultural level, the Soviets remained unable to penetrate and thus an album like Lovely Day remains an obvious mix of Caribbean island genres such as calypso and reggae, with styles of music popular in the West such as funk, disco and even at one point synth-pop.

-Though Emmanuel is not exactly reinventing the wheel, the whole album it is certainly agreeable enough to listen to.
+Though Emmanuel is not exactly reinventing the wheel, the whole album is certainly agreeable enough to listen to.
 I was a little bit dubious of the album to begin with as his cover of the legendary Bill Withers’ Lovely Day is quite middle of the road and not sufficiently adventurous enough to justify covering it in my opinion.
 However, straight away Emmanuel earns back brownie points with the rather catchy and memorable pop number Life On The Road.
 The appearance of the brilliant saxophone is the first of many on this track to be enjoyed.

-Emmanuel seems to have a habit of speaking over the music in a Barry White style, as first demonstrated on You’ll Never Find, however he does so with far more romantic than overtly sexual lyrics.
+Emmanuel seems to have a habit of speaking over the music in a Barry White style, as first demonstrated on You’ll Never Find, however he does so with far more romantic than overtly sexual spoken word.
 There is a radio station in the UK called Magic FM in which much of Emmanuel’s repertoire would fit onto seamlessly.
-This is perhaps most try of his very 80s sounding ballads, namely She Comes to Me and Stir It Around, which I can visualise perfectly on a compilation disk with tracks from Eric Carmen, 10cc and Savage Garden.
+This is perhaps most true of his very 80s sounding ballads, namely She Comes to Me and Stir It Around, which I can visualise perfectly on a compilation disk with tracks from Eric Carmen, 10cc and Savage Garden.
 Other ballads on the record have far more of an ‘island’ influence.
 Just Don’t Wann Be Lonely and Nice Time fuse together a reggae beat with a balladeer’s sensibility.

 The more upbeat tracks range from the poppy synth-laden song I Found Lovin’ to two of the songs on the funkier side of the scale Love’s Secrets and When I Fall In Love.
 The former of these two funky tracks are part of the trinity of great songs on this album, due to its great beat and lovely harmonising, coming at a third place in behind the brilliant calypso track Rock It.
 Whilst, the album we have chosen to review from Grenada is not jab-jab music and thus not necessarily entirely reflective of the nation’s musical innovation, it would be wrong not to feature an album that includes the country’s much beloved steel drums.